bytewired9/happymeal/README.md

 1. **False Freebies:** Do not use this tool to falsely obtain free food or benefits.
 2. **Manipulating Scores:** It's strictly prohibited to artificially inflate satisfaction scores using this tool.
-3. **Commercial Use:** This tool should not be sold or used for any commercial purpose.
+3. **Patent and Trademark Use:** Users are not granted any rights regarding the patents or trademarks associated with "Happy Meal".
+Misuse or unauthorized use of these intellectual properties is strictly prohibited.

 ## 📜 License